zhangyanyu0722/video-zhangyanyu0722/README.md

 - Estimate the maximum number of such operations that can run on your system

 ## Task 2: [Click here...]
-- Design a module that can queue and process videos and notify the caller when the videos are ready
+- Develop a queue system that can exercise your requirements with stub functions
-- Implement the module
+- Develop the twitter functionality with an API
-- Include tracking interface to show how many processes are going on and success of each
+- Integrate them

 [Click here]: https://github.com/BUEC500C1/video-zhangyanyu0722/tree/master/ThreadsVSProcesses
 [Click here.]: https://github.com/BUEC500C1/video-zhangyanyu0722/tree/master/FFmpeg